codr7/tyred/README.md

 The database is defined inside the app, which enables re-using the definition to generate queries, CRUD endpoints etc.

-The framework automagically tracks what data has already been stored/committed at the record/column level, as well as emulate nested transactions using savepoints.
+The framework automagically tracks what data has already been stored at record/column level, as well as emulate nested transactions using savepoints.

 ### Implementations